Maruti grand vitara Delta user review: Should you buy?

 What makes it a good purchase

-While many new cars have improved efficiency, I feel the Grand Vitara offers exceptional mileage.
-This is largely due to its naturally aspirated engine combined with a mild hybrid system.
-Maruti has also raised safety standards in the Grand Vitara, which adds weight and could reduce fuel efficiency.
-However, it still delivers commendable mileage, addressing the common "Kitna deti hai?"
-(How much does it give?) question often associated with Maruti cars.
+While many new cars have improved efficiency, I feel the Grand Vitara stands out with its exceptional mileage.
+This is largely due to its naturally aspirated engine paired with a mild hybrid system.
+Maruti has also taken steps to improve safety standards in the Grand Vitara, which has added some weight and could potentially affect fuel efficiency.
+Despite this, it still delivers impressive mileage, effectively answering the quintessential "Kitna deti hai?"
+(How much does it give?) question that Maruti cars are so often associated with.

 From a distance, the Grand Vitara's design does give off a vibe that's reminiscent of a more affordable Porsche Cayenne (Sasti Porsche), especially with its robust stance and sharp lines.
 While it may not have the same luxurious polish, the overall look, feel, and road presence are certainly impressive for its price range.
 There's a certain elegance to the way it sits on the road that makes it stand out among its competitors.